What do I need to know before I travel?

 • less than 60 years of age = 0.8 cases per 100,000 doses of vaccine administered

-• Yellow fever vaccine associated viscerotropic disease (YEL-AVD) is similar to yellow fever itself with multi organ failure and death in approximately 48% of cases.
-The risk of YEL-AVD is estimated as follows:
+• Yellow fever vaccine associated viscerotropic disease (YEL-AVD) produces a condition similar to yellow fever itself, with multi organ failure and death in approximately 48% of cases.
+The risk of YEL-AVD occurring is estimated as follows:

 • over 60 years of age = 1.2 cases per 100,000 doses of vaccine administered